elfketchup/SporkVN/README.md

 Getting Started
 ===============

-Most of this file consists of one long tutorial on how to get started using EKVN.
+Most of this file consists of one long tutorial on how to get started using SporkVN.
 If some of it seems awfully basic, that's because it was written partly for people who didn't know much about SpriteKit / iOS, but still wanted to make visual novels for iOS devices.
 More experienced/advanced developers may want to skip the "simple" stuff and jump straight to the more complex ones; if that's the case, I would recommend